eclipse-archived/codewind-docs/docs/_guides/codewind-vs-code-quick-guide.md

 1. The VS Code extension installs when you install Codewind from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind) and click **Install**.
     * Or, go to **View**>**Extensions**, search for Codewind, and click **Install**.
 2. The Codewind backend containers install after you click **Install** when you are prompted.
-Clicking **Install** downloads the Codewind backend containers, ~1GB.
+Clicking **Install** downloads the Codewind backend containers, approximately 1GB.
     * **Optional:** If you don’t click **Install** when the notification window appears, access the notification again.
 Go to **View**>**Explorer**.
 Then, click **Codewind** and hover the cursor over **Codewind** where there is a switch to turn Codewind on or off.
 Click the switch so that it is **On**.
 The notification window is displayed.

 ### Configuring Codewind to use application stacks